-The MV Antaris is a brand-new vessel, launched in May 2019.
+The MV Memories is a brand-new vessel.
 We have an exclusive charter of this deluxe cruise ship, holding only 19 luxury cabins.
-Onboard, the MS Antaris features a spacious salon-style restaurant and bar, a sundeck with sun beds and a jacuzzi to relax in, an outdoor shaded lounge area, and a swimming platform on the back of the vessel.
+Onboard, the MV Memories features a spacious salon-style restaurant and bar, a sundeck with sun beds and a jacuzzi to relax in, an outdoor shaded lounge area, and a swimming platform on the back of the vessel.
 WiFi onboard is complimentary throughout.

-Seven nights on the luxury 19-cabin MV Antaris, dining al fresco and swimming in the crystalline Adriatic
+Seven nights on the luxury 19-cabin MV Memories, dining al fresco and swimming in the crystalline Adriatic

 Zagreb and Varaždin, Croatia’s new and old capitals, with their architectural gems and beautifully curated galleries

 Outstanding Roman and Byzantine sites in the Mediterranean, including dazzling mosaics in Poreč and Diocletian’s opulent palace at Split

 The gracious former Venetian enclaves of Rovinj, Zadar, Trogir and Korčula